oni20/A11yWrapper/README.md

-# carousel-js
+# A11yWrapper
-Accessible carousel library purely built on JavaScript
+Accessible library purely built on JavaScript.
+This library provide HTML components like Carousel, Auto suggestion box, etc.